 An often maligned county, Essex’s recent history has been the subject of stereotypes, neatly surmised by Spitting Image’s anthem, Essex is Crap.

-Radical ESSEX seeks to tell another story, exploring the less-known innovations and creativity of the county.
+Radical ESSEX seeks to tell another story, exploring the less-known innovations and creativity of this English county.
 It examines living practices from Christian communities, retreats for Tolstoyan princes and the first practices of naturism in England, to radical University development, and social working estates in East Tilbury and Silver End.

 Essex was significant in the Plotlands movement, seeing individual land ownership develop into controlled New Towns, and can claim to be the birthplace of British Modernism with 1917 designs for cottages on the outskirts of Braintree.
 With a rich cultural history including musicians Depeche Mode, Alison Moyet and Dr. Feelgood, and a home for artists Henri Chopin and Grayson Perry, this book demonstrates Essex as a hotbed of radical activity, open to all possibilities.